skimaharvey/lsp16-factory/README.md

 npx hardhat run scripts/sendFunds.ts --network luksoTestnet
 ```

-You can also test out the `pre-eip155`condition.
+You can also test out the `pre-eip155`condition by commenting out `chainId`.